 - US bonds were under water as markets expected a sustained rise in rates that stalled.

 - International bonds benefited from a declining dollar

-Fears of inflation accelerating seemed to subside near quarter end as rates declined from their peak and trended sideways.
+Fear of inflation accelerating subsided near quarter end as rates declined from their peak and trended sideways.

 Bitcoin isn’t in our asset class mix.
 Funny, I haven’t head the upbeat conversations in the café since the price dove about 65%.
 The bubble looks like it has burst.
 The underlying blockchain technology will find use, however as an investable theme it looks like a lot of educated guesswork is needed.